Classification of ancient flows by sub-affine-critical powers of curvature in $\mathbb{R}^2$: Introduction

 Among the $\alpha$-curve shortening flows, the $\frac{1}{3}$-CSF is known as the affine normal flow, because the flow remains as a solution to \eqref{eq:main-flow} with $\alpha=\frac{1}{3}$ under volume-preserving affine transformations of $\mathbb{R}^2$.
-This affine-critical power $\alpha=\frac{1}{3}$ is indeed very important in studying ancient flows and singularity analysis of the $\alpha$-CSF, because their behavior dramatically change at the critical case.
+This affine-critical case $\alpha=\frac{1}{3}$ indeed plays a crucial role in studying ancient flows and singularities of the $\alpha$-CSFs, because their asymptotic behaviors dramatically change at the critical case.

-In the super-affine-critical case Daskalopoulos-Hamilton-Sesum showed in \cite{daskalopoulos2010} that a convex closed ancient CSF ($\alpha=1$) must be a shrinking circle or an Angenent oval.
+In the super-affine-critical case $\alpha >\frac{1}{3}$, Daskalopoulos-Hamilton-Sesum showed in \cite{daskalopoulos2010} that a convex closed ancient CSF ($\alpha=1$) must be a shrinking circle or an Angenent oval.
 This result was extended for $\alpha \in (\frac{2}{3},1)$ in \cite{bourni2020ancient} by Bourni-Clutterbuck-Nguyen-Stancu-Wei-Wheeler.

-On the other hand, closed convex ancient affine normal flows must be shrinking ellipses by Corollary \ref{cor:super-affine-rigidity}.\footnote{The higher dimensional analogue is already shown by Loftin and Tsui in \cite{loftin2008ancient}.
-However, it does not apply in $\mathbb{R}^2$, and thus we provide a proof in this paper.} Therefore, if a convex closed ancient flow with $\alpha=\frac{1}{3}$ or $\alpha \in (\frac{2}{3},1]$ converges as $t\to -\infty$ to a shrinker after rescaling, then it is a self-shrinking flow.
+In the affine-critical case $\alpha =\frac{1}{3}$, Chen \cite{chen2015classifying} showed that an ancient closed convex affine normal flow must be a shrinking ellipse.
+See an alternate proof by \citet{ivaki2016classification}.
+See also the higher dimensional analogue by Loftin and Tsui in \cite{loftin2008ancient}.